xulleon/ydk-gen/README.md

 ```

 # System requirements
-Please follow the below instructions to install the system requirements before installing YDK-Py/YDK-Cpp. **Please note** that if you are using the latest ydk-gen master branch code, you may not be able to use the below prebuilt `libydk` binaries.
-You need to [build libydk from source](#second-step-generate--install-the-core) after installing the below requirements:
+Please follow the below instructions to install the system requirements before installing YDK-Py/YDK-Cpp. **Please note** that if you are using the latest ydk-gen master branch code, you may not be able to use the below pre-built `libydk` binaries.
+You need to [build libydk from source](#second-step-generate-and-install-the-core) after installing the below requirements:

 ## Linux
 Ubuntu (Debian-based):